Liverpool star Mane trains with ‘best player in Senegal history’ El Hadji Diouf ahead of Afcon qualifiers | Goal.com

 Liverpool star Mane trains with ‘best player in Senegal history’ El Hadji Diouf ahead of Afcon qualifiers

-Sadio Mane was delighted to spend time with former Liverpool star El Hadji Diouf whom he described as the best player in the history of Senegal.
+Sadio Mane was delighted to spend time with former Liverpool player El Hadji Diouf whom he described as the best player in the history of Senegal.

 While Mane is currently the captain of the Senegalese national team, Diouf is considered as one of the West African country’s greats after winning the African Footballer of the Year twice (2001 and 2002).